 Mitchell County Hospital Places on Quality Honor Roll

-Mitchell County Hospital has been named to the Georgia Hospital Association’s (GHA) Partnership for Health and Accountability (PHA) Core Measures Honor Roll.
-MCH is one of 17 hospitals in Georgia to be placed in the Chairman’s category, the highest on the list.
+Mitchell County Hospital in Camilla has been named to the Georgia Hospital Association’s (GHA) Partnership for Health and Accountability (PHA) Quality Honor Roll.
+Mitchell County Hospital is one of 24 hospitals in Georgia to be placed in the Chairman’s category, the highest on the list.
 The honor roll is based on clinical data provided by the federal Centers for Medicaid & Medicare Services (CMS), which administers the nation’s Medicare and Medicaid programs.
-The data was collected from October 2011 to September 2012.
+The data was collected from January 2010 to December 2010.

 “This is a great accomplishment for Mitchell County Hospital,” said Joseph Parker, president of GHA.
 “This recognition further underscores the commitment of the Mitchell County Hospital staff to ensuring that every patient receives the best, most effective health care possible.”

 All acute care hospitals are required to submit care data to CMS.
 This data details how well a hospital’s caregivers adhere to a list of eight Appropriate Care Measures (ACM), which are the clinical processes of care that are known to be the most effective methods of treatment for patients who have suffered heart attacks, heart failure or pneumonia.
 The ACM is a composite measure that determines whether or not a patient received the right care at the right time.

 For instance, a recommended treatment to help prevent a heart attack is to take aspirin either before or upon arrival at the hospital, as well as at discharge.
 A suggested treatment for pneumonia is to administer an antibiotic within four hours of a patient’s arrival.
 A hospital’s adherence to these recommended clinical practices usually leads to better outcomes.